Why Is There Evil in the World?

-Evil is not in the world.
-There are only people with free will performing actions we regard as evil because they harm others.
-When humankind matures to live in love and compassion, what we call evil will disappear.
+Evil is not IN the world.
+People are exercising their free will by performing actions we call “evil” because they harm other people.
+When all of humankind matures to live with love and compassion, we will find that we called evil disappears.

 What Is Evil?

 We regard some act or person as evil when that person causes others mental or physical suffering, including murder, mass killing, ethnic cleansing, genocide, enslavement, kidnapping, torture, rape, destroying a person’s spirit, and inducing fear.
 Volcanoes are not evil.
 Tigers are not evil.
 Even viruses and bacteria that kill people are not evil.
 They all cause suffering, but they have no intent to do harm.
 Evil is only in what people do to each other.

 We regard actions as evil when someone chooses to cause others to suffer.
 We do not regard as evil a toddler’s destructive act because the child is not making free-will choices as an adult does.
 Before sentencing in a trial, a judge determines whether the perpetrators are capable of understanding their actions, regardless of the offense, because we assume a person unable to make free-will choices cannot be held accountable for their actions.
 Such a person’s actions that harm others are not deemed evil.
 We do not regard as evil the action of causing a car accident that results in injury or death.
 The accident didn’t result from a free-will choice to cause injury or death.

 As a result, we can say that we regard as evil the free-will choice to cause suffering.

 What People Regard as Evil Differs Among Cultures